iza-institute-of-labor-economics/gettsim/docs/geps/gep-02.rst

 --------

-This GEP lays out how GETTSIM stores the user-provided data (be it from the SOEP, EVS, example indidviduals...) and passes it around to the functions calculating taxes and transfers.
+This GEP lays out how GETTSIM stores the user-provided data (be it from the SOEP, EVS, example individuals, ...) and passes it around to the functions calculating taxes and transfers.

 Motivation and Scope
 --------------------

+Taxes and transfers are calculated at different levels of aggregation: Individuals, couples, families, households.
+Potentially, there are many ways of storing these data:
+Long form, wide form, collections of tables, n-dimensional arrays, etc..

 This section describes the need for the proposed change.
 It should describe the existing problem, who it affects, what it is trying to solve, and why.
 This section should